Convex-Dev/design/README.md

 ## Contributing

 Contributions to this repository are welcome.
+Contributors may clarify existing design documents, or propose new formal specification changes to Convex.

 It is recommended that contributors discuss complex proposals with the broader community at the Convex Discord channel (https://discord.com/invite/xfYGq4CT7v).